karnpapon/flure/README.md

   - start from `x` xor `y`
   - then modulo by `5`
   - and convert to `1` or `0` by `!`
-  - the process will be compute in matrix's manner
+  - the process will be computed in matrix's manner
   - <details><summary>click to show the result image ( based-on <a href="https://twitter.com/aemkei/status/1378106731386040322">Martin Kleppe's post</a>)</summary><img alt="00" src="example_img.png"></details>

 ## usages